Raven-Tail/Blackwing/sample/README.md

 ## Samples

-This directory contains various samples of Ravitor usage.
+This directory contains various samples of Blackwing usage.

 ---